python-summit/swisspycon/association/bylaws_no_annual_meeting.md

 #### Article 3

-The purpose of the Swiss Python Summit Association is to organise conferences centered around the programming language Python in Switzerland.
+The purpose of the Swiss Python Summit Association is to organise events centered around the programming language Python in Switzerland.

 ### Resources